CORPORATE CITIZENSHIP

 The BT Young Scientist and Technology Exhibition (BTYSTE) is an annual competition where students from all over Ireland come to showcase their scientific projects with the hope of walking away with a top prize.
 This year marks the 60th anniversary of the exhibition with each year attracting more young, pioneering scientists.

-10 Henkel volunteers joined Habitat for Humanity on 6 October 2023 at their Upcycling Workshop in Dagenham as part of the ‘Empty Spaces to Homes’ programme.
+10 Henkel volunteers joined Habitat for Humanity on 18 October 2024 at their Upcycling Workshop in Dagenham to help restore some donated furniture and give back to the local area.

 The project aims to furnish these properties with high quality repaired and upcycled items, as well as create opportunities for other households and communities experiencing economic hardship to furnish their own space.
 Henkel got hands on to help sand and paint the furniture for these new living spaces.